Citizens Justice Committee: Members

 The CJC was chaired by Justice Sarv Mittra Sikri.
 The CJC membership included Senior advocate of Delhi High Court H. S. Phoolka, Justice Ranjit Singh Narula, Soli Sorabjee, General Jagjit Singh Aurora (Bangladesh war veteran), Justice V. M. Tarkunde and journalist/columnist Khushwant Singh.

 Activism

 The CJC has been representing the 1984 anti-Sikh massacre victims before various judicial commissions that have been formed for inquiry into the massacres.

 Disbanding

 By 2000 the CJC had become largely defunct.
-Of the core team of the CJC its chairman Sikri had passed away in 1992, whilst Soli Sorabjee had been re-appointed as Attorney-General for India and V. M. Tarkunde had retired.
+Of the core team of the CJC its chairman Sikri had died in 1992, whilst Soli Sorabjee had been re-appointed as Attorney-General for India and V. M. Tarkunde had retired.
 Two other members of the CJC, Rajinder Sachar Kuldip Nayar, joined a new organization set up to replace the CJC, the Carnage Justice Committee.